jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

 Author: James
 Tags: Python
 Slug: migrate-wordpress-blog-to-static-site
-Status: draft

-I recently migrated my long-neglected blog from a self-hosted Wordpress installation on my own VPS to a static site hosted on the [Amazon S3][s3] storage service using its [website hosting][s3-website] feature.
+I have just finished  migrating my long-neglected blog from a self-hosted Wordpress installation on my own VPS to a static site hosted on the [Amazon S3][s3] storage service using its [website hosting][s3-website] feature.

-This post captures the main steps I went through, and the problems I encountered, in case anyone else is interested in doing the same thing.
+This post captures the main steps involved, in case anyone else is interested in doing the same thing.

-## Why Migrate from Wordpress?
+### Why Migrate from Wordpress?

-My blog has run well enough on a self-hosted Wordpress set-up for years, first at a site hosting company (where performance was terrible) then on my own [Linode][linode] VPS server (where performance has been great).
+My blog has run well enough on a self-hosted Wordpress set-up for years, first at a cheap site hosting company (where performance was terrible) then on my own [Linode][linode] VPS server (where performance has been great).

-However, I have always been nervous about relying on the PHP-based Wordpress code due to the frequent security updates it requires and my gut-level distrust of PHP itself (I know it well enough not to trust it).
+However, I have never been very happy relying on the PHP-based Wordpress app due to the frequent security updates it requires and my gut-level distrust of PHP itself.
+I know it well enough not to trust it, especially when my blog can lie neglected for months at a time when I'm busy.
+It made me nervous knowing I could be one tardy security-update away from a hacked site and server.

-Besides, this blog is so small and so infrequently updated that such a powerful blogging system is complete overkill for my needs.
+Besides, this blog is small enough that any powerful blogging system is overkill for my needs.

-## Static Site Generation
+### Static Site Generation

 Because my blog is simple, it is a perfect candidate to be served as a static site instead of a dynamically-generated one.
 Instead of Wordpress and PHP code